neotamoe/thirtyDayGrowthChallenge/march2020changelog.md

     - Other tech topics TBD

 ---
+#### Saturday, March 28 - day 27
+- Exercise - 6 mile run
+- Code - style changes; add spinner to post component for use on submit

 #### Friday, March 27 - day 26
 - Exercise - over 10,000 steps; no run day
 - Code - style changes; add spinner to signup component for use on submit